Yadkin County Vehicle Impound Guide

 Getting Your Car Back After DUI Arrest in Yadkin County

-Being arrested for a DUI in Yadkin County, North Carolina is a stressful experience.
+Being arrested for a DUI in Yadkin County, North Carolina, is a stressful experience.
 On top of dealing with the legal ramifications, you also have to figure out what happened to your vehicle.
 Typically, after a DUI arrest, your car is impounded.
-This guide will provide you with the immediate, practical information you need to retrieve your vehicle quickly and efficiently, minimizing fees and further complications.
+This guide provides the immediate, practical information you need to retrieve your vehicle quickly and efficiently, minimizing fees and further complications.

 Your Vehicle After a DUI Arrest